Yes, You Can Breathe Your Way To Better Sleep — Here's How, From A Breathing Expert

-In fact, studies have shown that patients with diagnosed sleep apnea have a higher prevalence of insomnia.
-On the flip side, another study uncovered that in individuals who suffer from insomnia, 90% of total awakenings were preceded by sleep breathing events (like sleep apnea), despite no previously diagnosed symptoms.
+In fact, studies have shown that patients with diagnosed sleep apnea have a higher prevalence of insomnia1.
+On the flip side, another study uncovered that in individuals who suffer from insomnia, 90% of total awakenings were preceded by sleep breathing events2 (like sleep apnea), despite no previously diagnosed symptoms.

 How to breathe for better sleep.

 Nestor is a fan of nasal breathing.
 Aside from the fact that breathing through your nose can support immune health (our nostrils act as a filter for bacteria and viruses), breathing through your nose actually allows you to retain more oxygen.

 "This air has to curve and twist through the airway, and it's getting heated up.
 You are removing particulates, adding moisture, so by the time it reaches the lungs it is conditioned so you can absorb more of that oxygen more efficiently," he explains.
 "You can get a lot more oxygen with fewer breaths."
 As opposed to mouth breathing, which causes your tongue to fall back toward the upper palate of the mouth, obstructing the airway—in fact, one study showed that individuals who breathe through their mouths are more likely to experience sleep disorders3, like sleep apnea.

 Now, you might be thinking, How can I make sure I'm breathing through my nose if I'm, well, asleep?
 It's something Nestor has personally struggled with, as he knew he was a "100% mouth breather" overnight.
 That's why he practices a clever trick called "mouth taping."